oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 - Topology changes (listen-address, listen-port), including SSL, deleting Server or ServerTemplate; top level Toplogy attributes.
 Any changes to these attributes will result in an error. .
 The introspection job will fail and automatically retry up to maximum retries.
 - Dependency deletion.
 For example, trying to delete a datasource that is referenced by a persistent store, even if both of them are deleting at the same time.
 The introspection job will fail and automatically retry up to maximum retries.
 - Security related changes in the model including in `domainInfo.Admin*`, `domainInfo.RCUDbinfo.*`, `topology.Security.*`, `toplogy.SecurityConfiguration.*`.
-Any changes in these sections will automatically switched to use offline update.
+Any changes in these sections will automatically switched to use offline update and the domain will be rolled.

 Checking online update status

-When the introspection job finished, the domain status will be updated according to the result.
+When the introspector job finished, the domain status will be updated according to the result.

 You can use the command to display the domain status